The Public-Private Partnership Law Review: Portugal

-Shareholders are generally required to provide on-demand bank guarantees in order to guarantee their equity subscription and other funding obligations.
-Standby equity commitments to fund general investment, operational costs overruns or loss of revenues are often also supported by on-demand bank guarantees.
+Shareholders are generally required to provide on-demand bank guarantees to guarantee their equity subscription and other funding obligations.
+Standby equity commitments to fund general investments, operational cost overruns or loss of revenues are often also supported by on-demand bank guarantees.

-In health-sector PPPs, the shareholders have been requested to provide a corporate guarantee that, in the proportion of their shareholding in each project company (the ClinicCo and the InfraCo) and up to a certain amount, any lack of funds in the project and breach of the obligations of the project company.
+In health sector PPPs, shareholders have been requested to provide a corporate guarantee that, in the proportion of their shareholding in each project company (the ClinicCo and the InfraCo) and up to a certain amount, include any lack of funds in the project and any breach of the obligations of the project company.

 No significant dispute under the existing PPP procurement procedures has been registered recently.
-However, some relevant disputes arose from the performance of those contracts.
-The main reasons evoked by the concessionaires included the variations imposed by the contracting authorities that were not settled by negotiation under the financial rebalance mechanism.
+However, some relevant disputes have arisen from the performance of those contracts.
+The main reasons evoked by the concessionaires included variations imposed by the contracting authorities that were not settled by negotiation under the financial rebalance mechanism.
 In the first quarter of 2019, the total amount for the restoration of financial rebalances requested by the concessionaires to the state amounted to approximately €565 million.
-According to the Stability Programme 2019–2023, presented by the Minister of Finance, the most relevant request of financial rebalance is in respect to one of the road PPPs.
+According to the Stability Programme 2019–2023, presented by the Minister of Finance, the most relevant request for financial rebalance is in respect of a road PPP.

-In addition, the recent changes to the PPP legal framework reveal a clear intention to introduce greater flexibility to the launching and awarding of new PPPs, which may enhance new future projects under a PPP model in the coming years.
+In addition, the changes to the PPP legal framework, carried out in 2019 reveal a clear intention to introduce greater flexibility to the launching and awarding of new PPPs, which may enhance new future projects under a PPP model in the coming years.

-1 Manuel Protásio is a partner and Catarina Coimbra is an associate at Vieira de Almeida.
+1 Manuel Protásio is a partner and Catarina Coimbra is a senior associate at Vieira de Almeida.

 2 i.e., an event that typically triggers a unilateral (but permitted) variation of the terms of the contract by the awarding entity or public party, a third party action or event (e.g., certain force majeure events), the risk of occurrence of which is allocated to the public party under the contract or the law.